Davidsharkdododo/lab3/CMPUT412-lab3/README.md

 ### 3. Build the program

 After that open this folder in the terminal.
-Once you are in the folder, type in the terminal: dts devel build -f to build the program in the duckiebot.
+Once you are in the folder, type in the terminal: dts devel build - H [Vehicle_name] -f to build the program in the duckiebot.

 ### 4. Run the program

-To run the program, type in the terminal: dts devel run -R [Vehicle_name] -L wheel-control.
+To run the program, type in the terminal: dts devel run -H [Vehicle_name] -L part2.
 Replace [Vehicle_name] with your robot's name.

 ### 5. Plotting trajectory